-I’ve been drafting information technology contracts and SLAs for 17 years.
+I’ve been drafting information technology contracts and SLAs for 20 years.
 I’ve acted for vendors (including some of the major multi-nationals) and for customers sourcing IT.
 We’ve been working on a set of templates for many years and we’ve used them to draft hundreds of IT contracts for clients.
 Some of them may even have crossed your computer screen.
-We have also negotiated hundreds of IT Contracts acting for both sides.
+We have also negotiated hundreds of IT contracts acting for both sides.
 I’ve learnt some valuable lessons along the way that you could benefit from.
 Here are my top tips for getting IT contracts right.
-If you find these tips useful, you might want to attend our one-day workshop on IT Contracts or the IT Sourcing and Vendor Management Summit taking place on 4 October at which I’ll be presenting.
+If you find these tips useful, you might want to attend our one-day workshop on IT contracts.

 Understand the Transaction and Relationships